IronPTSolutions/lab-spotify-clone/README.md

 ![components](/readme-images/components.png)

-To help you with this task, we have split the code into 6 components:
+To help you with this task, we have already split the code into 6 components:

 - album: represents the main view of the screen (yellow box)
 - card: we used it for the albums that are displayed at the bottom of the main section (not highlighted)